 The final chapters cover the ATM case study, Java platform module system, and a dry run on Java 9 basics with more details.

 A lot of Java books have a basic mention of test-driven development with java, but you would not find any book covering TDD in as much detail as this book.

 This book is slightly dated now but covers the fundamentals very well and is still relevant to learn TDD in Java.

 The book introduces you to concepts such as user acceptance test-driven development, Junit testing, iterative development, the focus is on creating a test environment to improve application design.

 This book starts by giving you a big picture of what is TDD and the details within it.
 Next, it provides details on how you can apply TDD to swing and web application development.

 Finally, the book covers a lot more about how one can build enterprise-class products with acceptance TDD.
 More about adopting TDD methodologies.

-All said, do not expect the book to cover too much about Java basics, it requires students to be familiar with java programming.
+This book requires some prior knowledge of Java.
+So, do not expect the book to cover too much about Java basics.
 Overall a good book to read if you know Java and are looking forward to work on enterprise-level applications.